Instagram is one of the most popular apps with students between the ages of 8-18.

-We created a parents guide for the Instagram app to help you better understand this popular app that kids are using.
+We created a parent guide for Instagram to help you better understand this popular student app.

 Listen to this episode on our podcast:

 Instagram is a free photo-sharing application that allows users to take photos, apply a filter, and share it on the service or a variety of other social networking services, including Facebook, Twitter, Foursquare, Tumblr, Flickr, and Posterous.

 Instagram is owned by Facebook (since April 2012)

 Facebook acquired mobile photo sharing app Instagram for approximately $1 billion in cash and stock.
 Instagram remains an independently branded standalone app that’s separate from Facebook, but the services increased their ties to each other.

 From Tech Crunch

 What’s the age requirement?

 - Download the Instagram app on your device.

 - Create an account.
 Click the “Sign up” button and enter your email, username, password, phone number (optional), and upload a photo (optional) to create your account.
 You can choose to add a bit of personal information in the “about” section.